PrasanKumar93/demo-code-genie-logs/56/690d96c3c0c1fb37d1f82de2/comprehensive-plan.md

 - **File**: `src/components/StudentRegistrationForm.jsx`
 - **Action**: Add a 'date of joining' field using Material Design components.
 - **Details**:
-  - Import the necessary Material Design date picker component.
+  - Import the necessary Material Design date picker component (e.g., `@material-ui/pickers`).
   - Add a new date input field labeled 'Date of Joining' to the form.
-  - Ensure the field is required and validate that it does not accept future dates.
+  - Ensure the field is required for new registrations and validate that it does not accept future dates.
+  - Display error messages for invalid or missing 'date of joining' inputs.
 - **Rationale**: To allow users to input the date they joined.
 - **Addresses**: Acceptance criteria 1, 3, and 4.